 Self-service technology is all about accessibility.
-Customers want to access your services any time of the day or year, unfettered by store hours.
-Outdoor interactive kiosks make good business sense, but electronics and extreme temperatures don’t usually get along.
-If your project requires an outdoor kiosk that will withstand harsh weather conditions, the engineering team at Advanced Kiosks has just what you are looking for.
+Customers want to access your services at any time of the day or year, unfettered by store hours.
+Outdoor kiosk design make good business sense, but electronics and extreme temperatures don’t usually get along.
+If your project requires an outdoor kiosk design that will withstand harsh weather conditions, the engineering team at Advanced Kiosks has just what you are looking for.

 Lots of vendors sell outdoor kiosks.
 Only Advanced Kiosks has the superior engineering and rigorous testing to back our entire outdoor kiosk line with an unmatched 3-year warranty.
 Thermal testing is just one of the ways we guarantee optimum performance from the touchscreens and computers we select and install in our outdoor kiosks.

 Triple Tough: The Right Components, Vendors & Assembly

 From sunlight readable monitors to watertight seals, insulation and thermostatically controlled fans, there’s a lot that goes into manufacturing an outdoor touchscreen kiosk that lasts 3 years out in the field.
 Our Founder and President Howard Horn has been doing electrical packaging for 25 years.
 “Knowing which components to buy is really half the battle,” he explains.
 “We go to vendors who we know build those components to last.
 Finally, you have to put it all together correctly to create a durable product that lasts out in the field.”